 Send the brief to your favourites

-Now you might be wondering why we don’t recommend sending the brief to your long list, or even your shortlist of five.
-The answer is simply that any good agency that wants the work will throw all the resources it can afford at the pitch.
+You might be wondering why we don’t recommend sending the brief to your longlist, or even your shortlist of five.
+The answer is that any good agency that wants the work will throw all the resources it can afford at the pitch.
 This could run into tens of thousands of pounds in agency hours.
-It’ll only be worth their while to do this if they know they are in with a chance (e.g. if they are up against one other agency rather than nine!).
-The good agencies will simply bow out of the process if they think the chance of success if too low.
+It’ll only be worth their while to do this if they know they’re in with a chance (e.g. if they’re up against one other agency rather than nine!).
+The good agencies will bow out of the process if they think the chance of success is too low.

 Be respectful throughout the process

 Clients often abuse the pitch process and it can be very disheartening for the people working in agencies.
-People is the operative word here.
-You are dealing with people and you need to treat them with the respect that all people deserve.
 So,

-• Don’t keep secrets.
-If an agency asks who they are pitching against, tell them.
+- Don’t keep secrets.
+If an agency asks who they’re pitching against, tell them.
 If they want to see your target personas, share them.
-If they want to know how much you are spending on paid search, let them.
+If they want to know how much you’re spending on paid search, let them.

-Once the proposals / pitches come in, give them each a fair reading.
+Once the proposals or pitches come in, give them each a fair reading.
 Evaluate them against set criteria and make a decision that you can justify if anyone asks.

 Give feedback